Reidsville Man Arrested for serious assault of child

 REIDSVILLE — Authorities arrested a Reidsville man Saturday night after he allegedly struck a 5-year-old in the head with a liquor bottle causing serious injury.

-Aaron Tyrone Sheppard, 25, was intoxicated when he committed the crime at around 10: 24 p.m. at a 124 Isabelle Loop residence here, authorities said in a news release.
+Aaron Tyrone Sheppard, 25, was intoxicated when he committed the crime at 10:24 p.m. at a 124 Isabelle Loop residence here, authorities said in a news release.

 The child, who was taken to a Triad area hospital for treatment, is expected to survive.
 The Rockingham County Sheriff's Office did not release the name of the juvenile.